- Module Code:

 - and language each of which is explored in rigorous and imaginative ways.

-At the end of this course, students will
+At the end of this module, students will

 - have a solid knowledge of the main issues and trends in the development of Sinology as an academic discipline, and the leading scholars and their work in the field.